TuxVinyards/qqX/README.md

 Qemu-img changing its disksize reporting has been sorted.

-Release 1.2.01 is a number boost to reflect other recent changes:
+Release 1.2.01 and 1.3.01 are both number boosts to reflect cumulative changes:

 Creation of first time snapshots has now been fixed.